mjguisado/speedis/README.md

 | `metricServerLogLevel` | String | `false` | `info` | Logging level for the metric service (`trace`, `debug`, `info`, `warn`, `error`, `fatal`). |

 ## Origins configurations
-In Speedis, the remote server to be cached is referred to as an `origin`.<br/>
+In Speedis, the remote server to be cached is referred to as an `origin`.
-The configuration of Speedis’ behavior for each origin is defined in a configuration file located in ./conf/origin/, which contains a JSON object.<br/>
+The configuration of Speedis’ behavior for each origin is defined in a configuration file located in ./conf/origin/, which contains a JSON object.
-During initialization, Speedis will load all configuration files located in that folder.<br/>
+During initialization, Speedis will load all configuration files located in that folder.
-The following table describes the supported fields.<br/>
+The following table describes the supported fields.
 | Field | Type | Mandatory | Default | Description |
 |-------|------|-----------|---------|-------------|
 | `id` | String | `true` | | Origin’s ID |